-Neptune has indicated to Acasti that it is considering a potential acquisition of up to US\$2 million of Units in the Offering.
-However, Neptune may determine to acquire no Units or an amount of Units that is significantly less than US\$2 million.
+Neptune acquired approximately US\$740,000 of Units.
 See "Risk Factors - General Risks Related to the Corporation - The interests of the Corporation's controlling shareholder, which exerts significant influence over the Corporation, may conflict with the Corporation's interests and those of its public shareholders" in the accompanying Prospectus.